philadams-zz/philadams.net/src/quotes.md

 > Above all, try something. _Franklin D. Roosevelt_

 -
+> Sometimes a problem reaches a point of acuity where there are just two
+> choices left: bold action or permanent crisis. _David Rothkopf_

+-
 > In this world without quiet corners, there can be no easy escapes from
 > history, from hullabaloo, from terrible, unquiet fuss. _Salman Rusdie_